 From fine Asian restaurants serving mouth-watering black cod with miso and expensive French wine to luxury hotels nestled on hilltops in remote exotic islands, the list of activities enjoyed by bankers can be out of reach to some people in relatively lower-paying industries.
 Whether the bankers truly appreciate the $100 main or £275 bottle of red wine served at Chez Quelqu’un or rather enjoy the status associated with eating there when the restaurant next door offers more delectable food at a third the price, does not matter here.
 It’s the lifestyle the job affords that some gravitate towards.

-Some chaps and chapettes want the opportunity to hang out with a Barbour quilted jacket-wearing crowd or a Brooks Brothers posse.
+Some chaps and chapettes want the opportunity to hang out with a Barbour quilted jacket-wearing crowd.
 Makes them feel special.

-Many like doing the rich person’s routine such as attending niche art exhibits where you’re served champagne, engage in inane small talk and pretend that you’ve done the rounds in art circuits since birth.
+Many enjoy being able to do the rich person’s routine such as attending niche art exhibits where they’re served champagne, engage in inane small talk and pretend that they’ve done the rounds in art circuits since birth.
 Reminds me of an ex-colleague who’d always take half an hour to peruse art reviews online, jot down a few key phrases and throw them around at the events like he did a post-doc at École des Beaux-Arts in Paris.

 Let’s not forget the fine food: